 Here are four strategies you can apply immediately to eliminate the blind spots and allow you to self-coach:

-#1 PERFORM A GUT CHECK
+#1 PERFORM A SELF CHECK-IN

 Review your list and notice your inner dialogue to know if you’ve landed on your top brand words.
 Are you saying, “That’s good,” or is your internal voice shouting, “THAT IS TOTALLY THE WAY I WANT OTHERS TO SEE ME!”
+If your self check-in is revealing, “That’s good!”, keep working at it until you get the second response.
+If you have the second response to your top words, put them into practice and start making them your reality!

 #2 PAY ATTENTION